meena-erian/unicom/README.md

 # Custom interval (30 seconds)
 python manage.py send_scheduled_messages --interval 30

+# Process scheduled unicrm communications
+python manage.py send_scheduled_communications
+# or run continuously with a custom interval
+python manage.py send_scheduled_communications --interval 30
 ```

+Use `--run-once` with either command to execute a single pass and exit.

 Add this as a background service or cron job in production.